Becoming an Occupational Therapist

 What Qualifications Do You Need to Become an Occupational Therapist?

-To obtain a license to practice occupational therapy, you need both a degree from an accredited occupational therapy program as well as your NBCOT certification.
-Certain states may have additional requirements, such as the payment of fees, so it’s important to understand the unique licensure requirements for the state in which you’d like to work.
+To obtain a license to practice occupational therapy, you need both an occupational therapy degree from an accredited occupational therapy program as well as your NBCOT certification.
+Certain states may have additional requirements, such as the payment of fees, continuing education and work experience, so it’s important to understand the unique licensure requirements for the state in which you’d like to work.

-How Long Do You Need to Go to School to be an OT?
+How Long Do You Need to be in ot school?

 Of course, prior to earning your master’s degree in occupational therapy, you will need to have earned your bachelor’s degree from a four-year institution.